cttswag1/testgit/readme.txt

-Git is a version conrol system
+Git is a distributed version conrol system
 Git is free software